AngelVazquezArroyo/resilience-tutorial/recommendationService/README.md

 ```

 The Recommendation Service send a request to another service - the Analysis Service.
 At the
 moment we don't have an implementation nor a runtime unit.
-So we have to cheat our Recommendation Service and use an impostor ([here you can find more information about it](https://github.com/ufried/impostor)).
+So we have to cheat our Recommendation Service and use an impostor ([more information can be found here](https://github.com/ufried/impostor)).
 Open a terminal/console, got to the project folder and execute the following commands:

 ```
 cd impostor/"{darwin_amd64 | linux_amd64 |	windows_amd64}"